$115.6 Million Birmingham Verdict: Alabama Mesothelioma Cases

 Alabama mesothelioma verdicts reveal several patterns relevant to families considering legal action.

 Industrial exposure cases succeed.
-Both major Alabama verdicts involved traditional industrial exposure, steelworkers in Birmingham and shipyard workers in Mobile, the two industries that created the bulk of Alabama’s 442 documented exposure sites.
+Both major Alabama verdicts involved traditional industrial exposure, steelworkers in Birmingham and shipyard workers in Mobile, the two industries that created the bulk of Alabama’s extensive documented industrial asbestos exposure.
 The evidence base for these cases is strong, built on decades of documented asbestos use at specific facilities.

 Jefferson County has become the primary venue.
 Birmingham’s Jefferson County leads Alabama mesothelioma litigation because of its proximity to the state’s largest concentration of steel mills and industrial facilities.
 Juries there are familiar with the industries involved and the conditions that created the exposure.
 For Gulf Coast cases, Mobile County serves as the main alternative venue.
 The city’s history as a major shipbuilding center means local juries understand the working conditions described by shipyard plaintiffs.

 Compensatory and punitive damages are both available.
 Alabama law permits compensatory damages for medical costs, lost income, and pain and suffering, and punitive damages to punish particularly reckless conduct.
+Under Ala.
+Code § 6-11-21, punitive damages in physical-injury actions are capped at the greater of three times compensatory damages or $1,500,000.
+Wrongful death actions under § 6-5-410 are explicitly exempt from that cap per § 6-11-21(j).
 The availability of punitive damages can significantly increase total recovery in cases where evidence of corporate knowledge and concealment is strong.
 For comparison, Illinois mesothelioma verdicts in the Cook County corridor have also leveraged punitive damages in cases involving documented corporate concealment.

 Jury verdicts represent the awards determined at trial, which may be reduced on appeal, adjusted by settlement during post-trial proceedings, or modified by the court.
 The amounts listed here reflect the jury’s determination at the time of verdict.
 Individual case outcomes depend on specific facts and circumstances.